Maryland Laws and Incentives

 Mid-Atlantic Region Electric Vehicle (EV) Support

-Maryland joined Virginia, West Virginia, and the District of Columbia (Participating States) in creating the Mid-Atlantic Electrification Partnership (MAEP) to support the deployment of EVs and EV charging stations throughout the region.
-Participating States commit to creating a regional network of EV charging stations that will make it possible to seamlessly operate light-, medium-, and heavy-duty EVs across transportation corridors and in low-income communities.
+Maryland joined Virginia, West Virginia, and the District of Columbia (Participating States) in creating the Mid-Atlantic Electrification Partnership (MAEP) to support the deployment of EVs and EV chargers throughout the region.
+Participating States commit to creating a regional network of EV chargers that will make it possible to seamlessly operate light-, medium-, and heavy-duty EVs across transportation corridors and in low-income communities.
 For more information, see the MAEP website.

-Multi-Unit Dwelling (MUD) Electric Vehicle (EV) Charging Station Deployment Support
+Multi-Family Housing (MFH) Electric Vehicle (EV) Charger Deployment Support

 Medium- and Heavy-Duty Zero Emission Vehicle (ZEV) Requirement